 CMHA Durham joins individuals and organizations around the world in recognizing PTSD (Post-traumatic stress disorder) Awareness Day.

-On June 13, CMHA Durham joins organizations across Canada in recognizing Men’s Mental Health Awareness Day.
+On June 14, Canadian Mental Health Association (CMHA) Durham joins organizations across Canada in recognizing Men’s Mental Health Awareness Day.
 This annual event aims to normalize conversations about mental health issues and reduce the stigma that often prevents men from seeking help.
 A 2021 survey conducted by Movember and Ipsos…